-In fact, many notable companies that were once based in California (such as Firetrail and Oracle) are moving to Houston, Texas.
-Amazon invested billions of dollars in Texas many years ago, seeing the clear advantages that are associated with businesses there.
-Both established companies and startups are attracted to Texas because of its relatively favorable tax conditions.
+In fact, many well-known companies that were once based in California (such as Firetrail and Oracle) are now relocating to Houston, Texas.
+Amazon invested billions of dollars in Texas many years ago, recognizing the clear benefits associated with businesses there.
+Both established companies and startups are drawn to Texas due to its relatively favorable tax conditions.
 This state does not collect corporate or individual income tax.
 This is especially attractive for anyone running a business in California, as tax rates have risen there over the years.

 Many businesses are leaving California and moving to Texas due to the tax climate.
 For example, both states experience hot summers and businesses can expect a high electricity bill due to air conditioning.
-In addition to the aforementioned savings these companies experience when moving to Texas, they can also take advantage of a large talent pool.
-With so many jobs moving to Texas, you may also be considering moving with your business or investments.
-From Tesla to Oracle, many companies that had major headquarters in other states are moving to Texas, and many other small and large companies are following suit due to the strong local economy and good working and living conditions.
+In addition to the savings these companies experience when moving to Texas, they can also take advantage of a large talent pool.
+With so many jobs moving to Texas, you may be considering relocating your business or investments there as well.
+From Tesla to Oracle, many companies that had major headquarters in other states are now based in Texas, and many other small and large companies are following suit due to the strong local economy and good working and living conditions.

 With the increase in the number of technology companies moving to the state, the domestic migration rate is also increasing.

-While the obvious mention is Austin, with its growing reputation as Silicon Valley in the south leading many big companies to move to Texas, there are numerous advantages to investing and relocating your business to the Lone Star State.
-Even during the pandemic, around 150 companies have described their plans to move or expand to Texas.
-The Governor's Office of Economic Development and Tourism said there has been a tremendous increase in companies approaching since the pandemic in September, with 237 relocation or expansion projects currently in the works.
-Now that many different types of companies have moved to Texas, there is much more variety in terms of the industries that are growing there, such as the information technology industry, thanks to companies like Dell.
+Austin is often mentioned first when discussing this trend, as its growing reputation as Silicon Valley in the south has led many big companies to move to Texas.
+However, there are numerous advantages to investing and relocating your business to the Lone Star State.
+Even during the pandemic, around 150 companies have announced their plans to move or expand to Texas.
+The Governor's Office of Economic Development and Tourism reported a tremendous increase in companies approaching since September 2020, with 237 relocation or expansion projects currently underway.